 Quick Answer

-Full Split Hold is a advanced strength exercise that targets your adductors and abdominals.
+Full Split Hold is a advanced stretching exercise that targets your adductors and hamstrings.
 It uses only your bodyweight.
-Assume a seated position on the floor and extend both legs out to the sides as wide as possible.
+Start in a standing position with feet wide apart.

 How to Perform the Full Split Hold